Monday, March 1, 1965 • an excerpt from my notes for that two-week workshop.

 were irrelevant.

-Scientists, a few years ago came to the conclusion that if
+Scientists, a few years ago came to the conclusion

-inhabited then probably they were widespread.
-Are
+were inhabited then probably they were widespread.

-inhabitable planets accidents or are they common.
+Are inhabitable planets accidents or are they

-Let's assume there are hundreds of millions of planets.
+Let's assume there are hundreds of millions of

 Then what?